I love working with a variety of businesses and I’m passionate about businesses investing properly in email marketing and paid ads.

 2. You want to send emails once a month or less

 I like to work with businesses who understand the value of email marketing and are prepared to invest in this brilliant marketing tool.
 That means being prepared to create an email marketing strategy and sending at the very least twice a month (preferably more), all the while continually growing an engaged email list.

 If you’re sending just one email a month then you’re only giving yourself 12 chances in one year to let your subscribers get to know you, get to understand how you can help and get to trust you.
-Twelve emails or less gives your very few opportunities to promote and position yourself.
+Twelve emails or less a year gives your very few opportunities to promote and position yourself.

 Depending on which email marketing platform you are using and the number on your list, you might not have to pay a monthly cost to that platform.
 If that’s the case, make the most of it!!
 You’ve get this awesome tool at little or not cost and it’s there for the taking.